rafi03/STIG-Windows11-Compliance/README.md

     # Error handling here
 }
 ```

-- `try { }` = "Try to execute this code"
+  * `try { ... }`: Tells PowerShell to "try to execute this block of code."
-- `catch { }` = "If anything goes wrong, do this instead"
-- This prevents the script from crashing if something unexpected happens
-- **Why important:** Registry modifications can fail due to permissions, missing keys, etc.
+  * `catch { ... }`: If anything inside the `try` block fails, the script immediately jumps to the `catch` block instead of crashing.
+This is essential for handling issues like permission errors.

 </details>